tghardy/github_pages/about.md

 - **Tools**: Jupyter Notebooks, Git/GitHub, Tableau, Power BI

 ### Areas of Interest
+- Sports Analytics
-- Sports Analytics, Machine Learning, Biology
+- Machine Learning
-- Currently learning more about applications of Neural Networks
+- LLMs and RAG

 ## Goals

 My primary short-term goal right now is to learn how to effectivly use ML models in my analysis.
 As time goes on, I am interested in building larger frameworks and dashboards that integrate ML to help in making decisions.
 I would love to make a career in solving classification problems using ML.